Florida vs. Michigan: Sportsbook promo codes, odds, spread, over/under - December 19

 - Odds to win the national championship: +6000

-- Florida is 24th-best in the country in terms of its odds to win the national championship (+6000), much higher than its computer rankings (38th).
+- Sportsbooks rate Florida considerably higher (27th in the country) than the computer rankings do (38th).

-- Sportsbooks have made the Gators' national championship odds the same now (+6000) compared to the beginning of the season (+6000).
+- Oddsmakers have made the Gators' national championship odds the same now (+6000) compared to the start of the season (+6000).

-- Based on its moneyline odds, Florida has a 1.6% chance of winning the national championship.
+- Florida has a 1.6% chance of winning the national championship, based on its moneyline odds.

+- The Wolverines were +8000 to win the national championship at the beginning of the season, and have now dropped to +12500, which is the -biggest change in the country.

+- The implied probability of Michigan winning the national championship, based on its +12500 moneyline odds, is 0.8%.

 Check out all the futures bets available at BetMGM!